 In accordance with Victory Electric’s bylaws, each year the cooperative holds a meeting of the members to communicate the cooperative’s activities and financial status for the past year.
-The meeting also brings the annual trustee election to a close.
-Members mail their votes prior to the meeting, and the results are announced at the meeting.
+The purpose of the annual meeting will be to approve the minutes of the last annual meeting, review the financial report for the past fiscal year, announce trustee election results, discuss and vote on bylaw changes, and discuss any and all matters properly brought before the meeting.

 Purchasing electric power from Victory Electric gives you membership in the cooperative and, as a member, you have voting rights.
 Your participation is a fundamental power that flows from you to your electric cooperative.
 You have the power to discuss issues with friends and neighbors and elect your board representation.
 That democratic right – which includes one vote by every cooperative member – is one of several important differences between electric cooperatives and investor-owned electric utilities.
 This is your opportunity to have a voice in the business affairs of the cooperative, the business you own.

 The annual report is available in English and Spanish for members to download and view in PDF format.
 For those members residing in board district up for election in 2020, the election mailer, complete with trustee candidate profiles, is also available to download and view.

 The proposed bylaw changes are available for members to download and view in PDF format.
 Voting on the bylaw change will take place at the annual meeting.